Home > City Departments > Parks & Recreation > Facilities

 Green's Filling Station Park - 2736 Autumn Creek Blvd.

+A seven acre transportation themed park located in the Autumn Creek development, this play space can guarantee fun for all ages!
+The park has two separate play structures, a mini-skate park, sledding hill, and asphalt path.
 The shelter is complete with two gas pumps for the little driver to fill up their tank.
-The age 5 to 12 playstructure has overhead climbing events, and children ages 2 to 5 can play on the truck and car playstructures, and several swings are surrounded by an asphalt path striped like a road.
-Two working stoplights, directional signs, two crosswalks, and a railroad crossing will help kids learn the rules of the road.
-A parking meter and several parking spots are also included in the design.
-A mini-skate park helps young skateboarders learn to perfect their skills in an area designed just for them!
+The age 5 to 12 play structure has overhead climbing events, and children ages 2 to 5 can play on the truck and car play structures, and several swings are surrounded by an asphalt path striped like a road.

 Hiding Spot Park (formerly Prairie Park) - 307 Park Street